johnsogg/gspoon/README.md

 **Monday 9:30pm** Going to finish the night by getting a baseline 'hello world' React app working and push it to GitHub.

 **Monday 10pm** Done for the night.
 Read up on `fetch` and how adding headers works there.
 Proof of concept in the little app.

+**Tuesday 7pm** Playing with the hello world app, kicking the react tires.
+Hey I can load it on my phone by hitting the local IP!

+**Tuesday 7:40pm** Got a separate component to work, loading data from network and showing it.
+Had trouble with unit tests because network data load completed after the component was unmounted, which caused `setState` to error.
+Use a `this._isMounted` variable to guard.